-(i) In December 2020, the Company completed a non-brokered private placement of 280,000 "flow-through" units to a director and officer at a price of \$1.5001 per unit for a total consideration of \$420,028 (Note 13).
-Each unit consisted of one "flow-through" Multiple Voting Share and one Multiple Voting Share purchase warrant which entitles the holder to purchase one Multiple Voting Share for \$2.00 any time within five years of the issuance.
+- (ii) On November 6, 2021, the Company files Articles of Amendment to subdivide the issued and outstanding Multiple Voting Shares on the basis of each one Multiple Voting Share currently outstanding being subdivided into three post-subdivision Multiple Voting Shares.
+The comparative figures have been adjusted to account for this amendment. - (iii) In March 2021, the Company converted debentures with a principal amount of \$3,775,406 plus accrued interest into units with a deemed value of \$7 per unit.
+Each unit consisted of twelve Multiple Voting Shares and twelve Multiple Voting Share purchase warrants with each such warrant enabling its holder to acquire one further Multiple Voting Share from treasury upon payment of \$2.50 at any time before December 15, 2022.
+The warrants were valued at \$1,388,353 using a valuation model based on the following assumptions: market value of \$2.21 per share, expected dividend yield of 0%, expected volatility of 191%, risk-free rate of return of 0.22% and a life of 21 months. - (iv) In December 2020, the Company completed a non-brokered private placement of 840,000 "flow-through" units to a director and officer of the Company at a price of \$0.50 per unit for a total consideration of \$420,028.
+Each unit consisted of nine "flow-through" Multiple Voting Share and nine Multiple Voting Share purchase warrant which entitles the holder to purchase three Multiple Voting Share for \$0.67 any time within five years of the issuance.
 The warrants were valued at \$174,000 using a valuation model based on the following assumptions: market value of \$0.88 per share, expected dividend yield of 0%, expected volatility of 115%, risk-free rate of return of 0.41% and a life of five years.